cloudability/metrics-agent/README.md

       --certificate_file string                  The path to a certificate file. - Optional --cluster_name string                      Kubernetes Cluster Name - required this must be unique to every cluster.
       --heapster_override_url string             URL to connect to a running heapster instance. - optionally override the discovered Heapster URL.
+      --collection_retry_limit uint              Number of times agent should attempt to gather metrics from each source upon a failure (default 2)
   -h, --help                                     help for kubernetes
       --insecure                                 When true, does not verify certificates when making TLS connections.
 Default: False
       --key_file string                          The path to a key file. - Optional